Dhruv-Krishna/RandomScripts/README.md

 # RandomScripts
-Disparate scripts made in order to help QOL - see readme for details on each one
+Disparate scripts made in order to help QOL

+**FindTableNameWithColumn.sql**  - simple script run in order to find any tables which have the required columns within it (useful for finding key pairs)